davewalker60/pmdup/pages/booking-rooms.md

 Like last year, we will attempt to fit everyone who has their deposit in by the Las Arenas initial selection deadline into the Tetris puzzle of rooms and room preferences.
 Hopefully, the process will take less time than the month or more of followups it took last year.

 Success of the process relies on communication, cooperation, compromise, trust, and patience of all involved.
-The process is ***not*** a *competition*.
-It's ***not*** about you getting the best room for you.
-Rather, it's a way to meet your community in *love, harmony, and beauty* to achieve the best possible overall outcome for all involved.
+The process is ***not a competition***.
+It's ***not*** about you necessarily getting the best room for you.
+Rather, it's a way to meet your community in *love, harmony, and beauty* to achieve the best possible overall outcome for all involved, by providing the opportunity for the greatest number of dancers to live together in community for 10 days in a beautiful, sunny, warm, ocean-breeze-filled, magical spot on the planet while it's cold and wintery back home.

 When we all energetically participate in this way, minor miracles happen.
 For example, last year one dancer graciously stepped forward and volunteered to switch to a noisy poolside room to make the Tetris puzzle work, only to eventually, after all the shuffling, wind up in the beach room that was dancer's initial first choice.